Last updated on .

 Church of San Francisco

-The chapel is attached to the Church of San Francisco (Iglesia de San Francisco), which was originally built starting in 1751.
-It was rebuilt between 1803 and 1827 on a design by Father Andrés Marcelino Pérez de Arroyo y Valencia (1764-1833).
-The church has a central nave with two aisles.
-The vault, painted by Mauricio Ramelli Andreani, depicts the entire life of St. Francis of Assisi.
+The Church of San Francisco (Iglesia de San Francisco) was the main component of the convent.
+Originally built starting in 1757, it was rebuilt between 1803 and 1827 following a design by Andrés Marcelino Pérez de Arroyo y Valencia (1764–1833).
+The church features a central nave flanked by two aisles.
+The vault, painted by Maurizio Ramelli Andreani (1891–1973), depicts the life of St. Francis of Assisi from beginning to end.
 The Baroque main altar contains 12 statuettes of St. Francis and an image of Christ.

 Church of San Francisco in Cali, Colombia